andyld97/RControl/README.md

 # Welcome to RControl

 RControl is a little `.NET`-Console-App which (CLI) helps you to control your `relay-card` from `command-line` or even from other applications!
+Since this app is running on `.NET Core` it can be used on every platform, but you have to install `.NET` first!
+In the past I used it with `mono` to control my `relay-card` wit a linux server, but this isn't necessary anymore!

 # Based On
 https://github.com/hb9fxq/RelayCard